nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design considerations:
 * Arguments for the command should follow the standard used in other parts of the software.
-* Balancing between the simplicity of use when no arguments are provided, and flexibility for users who might want additional information.
+* Balancing between simplicity of use when no arguments are provided, and flexibility for users who might want additional information.

 ### [Proposed] Partial data recovery feature
 Allows the user to recover partial data if the data file becomes corrupted.